davidwdraper/EFFV2/SOP.md

 Act is complete; do not reopen except for Safe Field Addition SOP.

 All new services spawn from Template and follow Route Convention strictly.

+Route Semantics — Create / Replace / Update

+Non-negotiable rules for entity endpoints:

+Create

+Always PUT to the collection root (e.g. PUT /api/user, PUT /api/act).

+No :id in the path; the service generates \_id (Mongo).

+Response must include the \_id so clients/tests can chain GET/DELETE.

+Mirrors our Act service contract.

+Replace

+PUT /api/<entity>/:id is not supported in our system.

+We never PUT with a known id (Mongo owns \_id).

+Any “replace” semantics happen as a PATCH-like flow (not full object replace).

+Update / Patch

+PATCH /api/<entity>/:id for partial updates.

+Must validate against z<Entity>Patch.

+Read

+GET /api/<entity>/:id returns the domain object.

+Delete

+DELETE /api/<entity>/:id removes the entity.

+DELETE must be idempotent: return 200/202/204 if deleted, 404 if already gone.